Communicator | Medical Council of Canada

 3. Accurately convey relevant information and explanations to patients, families, and communities

-5. Effectively communicate in challenging situations (delivering bad news, addressing anger, confusion, medical error, misunderstanding and media interviews)
+7. Effectively communicate in challenging situations (delivering bad news, addressing anger, confusion, medical error, misunderstanding, and media interviews)

-6. In disclosing error and adverse events, do so in a prompt and truthful manner
+8. Disclose error and adverse events in a prompt and truthful manner

 4. Develop a shared plan of care with patients, their families, and other professionals